Muhrutochka/data-engineering-zoomcamp-project/README.md

 This project uses several technologies to process, transform, and analyze NCAA basketball data.
 These technologies include:

 - **Terraform**: Infrastructure as code tool used to manage the deployment of cloud resources
+- **Python**: Programming language used to load dataset from Google BigQuery open dataset to Google cloud storage
+- **Prefect**: Workflow management tool used to orchestrate data pipelines
 - **Google Cloud Storage (GCS)**: Cloud storage service used to store raw data and transformed data
 - **Google BigQuery**: Cloud-based data warehouse used to query and analyze large datasets
 - **dbt**: Data transformation tool used to clean, transform, and model data for analysis
-- **Prefect**: Workflow management tool used to orchestrate data pipelines
 - **Power BI**: Business intelligence tool used to visualize and explore data

 ## Data Sources